 Nutritious and Delicious Gujarati Khandvi Rolls

 Making khandvi is very easy.
-It is a little tricky to decide when to stop cooking the batter and start making the rolls.
-You'll undoubtedly get better as you get more experienced.
+The only tricky part is deciding when to stop cooking the batter and start making the rolls.
+You'll undoubtedly get better as you become more experienced.

-Now, let me show you the step-by-step way to make Gujarati khandvi.
+Now, let me show you the step-by-step technique for making Gujarati khandvi.

-- 1 1/4 bowl yogurt or thick curds
+- 1 1/4 bowls yogurt or thick curds

 - 1 tsp green chili-ginger paste, or 1 green chili and 1/4 inch ginger paste

 - 1/2 tsp asafoetida/hing powder, 1/4 tsp for the batter, 1/4 tsp for the tempering